ARGOeu/ce_comp/README.md

 For each endpoint, it shows the site it belogs to, the availability and reliability metrics coming from production and devel respectively.
 At the end it shows the calculated differences.
 **Note:** If the availability or reliability metric for the day is -1, meaning that the owner stated scheduled downtime, it produced a non applicable value.

-Also during execution the script prints results in the command line regarding which points were missing from either compute engine, the average error and the thresholded endpoints sorted in descednding order.
+Also during execution the script prints results in the command line regarding which points were missing from either, The Compute Engine(hadoop based) or the Argo Streaming Engine(flink based), the average error and the thresholded endpoints sorted in descednding order.

-#### Dependencies needed for the script
+#### Prequisites
-`$ pip install requests pandas termcolor prettytable pytest`
+`$ pip install -r requirements.txt`

 #### Testing
 Inside the script's directory you can run the `$ pytest` command.